The Bankrate promise

 - Don’t make any big changes to your finances – A new credit card or big purchase can push down your credit score, so avoid taking on or applying for new debt during the mortgage application process.

-- FHA loan – FHA loans are insured by the Federal Housing Administration and allow lenders to accept a credit score as low as 580 with a 3.5 percent down payment, or as low as 500 with a 10 percent down payment.
+FHA loans are insured by the Federal Housing Administration (FHA) and allow lenders to accept a credit score as low as 580 with a 3.5 percent down payment, or as low as 500 with a 10 percent down payment.
+These loans have rates comparable to other mortgage types.
 The drawback here is that you’ll pay mortgage insurance.

-- VA loan – If you’re a member of the military, a veteran or married to someone who has served in the armed forces, one of your benefits is the VA loan program backed by the U.S. Department of Veterans Affairs.
+If you’re a member of the military, a veteran or married to someone who has served in the armed forces, one of your benefits is the VA loan program backed by the U.S. Department of Veterans Affairs.
 You don’t have to come up with a down payment for this type of loan, and there are no minimum credit score requirements, although lenders do have their own credit standards.
+Plus, the interest rates on VA loans may be lower than on traditional mortgages.

-- USDA loan – If you meet certain qualifications — earn less than a certain amount each year and want to buy a property in a certain area — the U.S. Department of Agriculture-backed lending program can help you become a homeowner with subpar credit.
+If you meet certain qualifications — earn less than a certain amount each year and want to buy a property in a certain area — the U.S. Department of Agriculture-backed lending program can help you become a homeowner with subpar credit.
+While the USDA doesn’t technically have a minimum credit requirement, most USDA borrowers have a score of 640 or more.

-To increase your odds of being approved for a mortgage, work on improving your credit well in advance of house-hunting or seeking a mortgage preapproval.
+To increase your odds of being approved for a mortgage before you even start filling out the loan application, work on improving your credit well in advance of house-hunting or seeking a mortgage preapproval.

 If you see a mistake or outdated item — generally seven years, but sometimes longer for bankruptcies, liens and judgments — contact Equifax, Experian or TransUnion.
 Each of the credit bureaus has a process for correcting errors and out-of-date information.